 There is a problem with women living and speaking from outside the box.

-Growing up in Brisbane in the 1970′s, very few roles were modeled for girls.
+Growing up in Brisbane in the 1970′s, very few roles were modelled for girls.
 Our river-bound suburb filled with brand new blonde brick homes, and the homes filled with babies.
 Apart from school teachers, check-out ladies and the woman next door who ran a ballet school, women didn’t work.

 But every afternoon, TV brought me a different woman.
 She was smart, funny and even quite crazy.
 She wasn’t Penny from Lost in Space, Melissa from Little House on the Prairie or Jan from The Brady Bunch.
 She was Australian, like me.
 This woman sat in a suspended cane chair, playfully talking to and pulling the nose of a rubbery Pink Panther toy she called Banana Nose.
 Her name was Jacki MacDonald and she was my idol.